jericahuang/jericahuang/README.md

     <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=A27DF7&width=435&lines=Jerica+Huang" alt="Typing SVG" />
   </p>

 Hi!
 My name is Jerica.
 I'm a creative technologist who loves to develop delightful, intuitive products.
-I'm also passionate about teaching and mentoring up-and-coming technologists and fostering diverse, equitable, and inclusive workplace cultures.
+Currently I work in AI/Machine Learning and spend a lot of time thinking about their ethical development and societal implications.
+I've been a tech educator for 10+ years in both part-time and full-time capacities and believe strongly in the importance of digital literacy and fostering competence and confidence in up-and-coming technologists.

   <img src="https://www.jericahuang.com/linkedinheadshot-sq.jpg" width=250 height=250 align="right"/>
   <p align="left">